If you are looking for affordable, outpatient, addiction treatment, in the Mid-Cities area of Dallas Fort Worth, then contact me at

 Please note that my clinic is not in Hurst, Texas.

 For those who have found me through the samhsa.gov physician locator; … Hurst, Texas is my business office.
-Currently I have one practice location in Grapevine, Texas, a few miles North-East of Hurst.
+Currently I have one practice location in Bedford, Texas, two miles South-West of Hurst.

-I practice in the same building as Texas Institute of Orthopedic Surgery and Sports Medicine.
+I practice in the same building as Madhavi Thomas, MD.

 To keep the treatment confidential and avoid any stigma, I do not display any addiction related signage on the building.

-The city of Grapevine is located in mid-cities area of Dallas Fort Worth (DFW) metro area, between Dallas and Fort Worth; and is easily accessible from Hwy 114 and Hwy 121
+The city of Bedford is located in mid-cities area of Dallas Fort Worth (DFW) metro area, between Dallas and Fort Worth; and is easily accessible from Hwy 183 and Hwy 121.

 Enroll in a program that is close to you